Practice Profile

 - Junior counsel to Jenny Wigley K.C. and Nick Grant in judicial review challenges to planning enforcement action taken by West Lindsey District Council against the use of RAF Scampton by the Home Office.

-- Sole counsel on behalf of a claimant in a judicial review challenge raising issues relating to the EIA Regulations and the interpretation of the NPPF.
+- Sole counsel on behalf of a claimant in a judicial review challenge raising issues relating to the EIA Directive and the interpretation of the NPPF.

 - Junior counsel to Michael Fry on behalf of National Highways in injunction and committal proceedings (NHL v Kirin [2023] EWHC 3000 (KB)), including experience of cross-examination in the High Court.